- Military Basics

 - Send a class gift.
 Pick up something special from the area of the world where you’re deployed.
 You’ll be the students’ favorite parent.
 If it relates to what the class is studying, you’ll be the teacher’s favorite parent, too.

 - Ask your partner or child’s guardian for assistance.
 Your partner can be your “boots on the ground” for all things educational.
-Reinforce your partner’s role to your children, and set your partner or guardian up for success.
+Reinforce your partner’s role to your student, and set your partner or guardian up for success.
 Your child’s designated guardian can oversee homework, talk with teachers and help your child get to school on time.
 Discuss successes and challenges with your care partner regularly.
 If your partner or child’s guardian has difficulty speaking English, ask the school to provide a translator.